sdiehl/write-you-a-haskell/002_parsers.md

 ``char``      Match the given character.
 ``string``    Match the given string.
 ``<|>``       The choice operator tries to parse the first argument before
               proceeding to the second.
-Can be chained sequentially to a generate a sequence of options.
+Can be chained sequentially to generate a sequence of options.
 ``many``      Consumes an arbitrary number of patterns matching the given
               pattern and returns them as a list.